 Part of the reason is a breakdown a logical fallacy around breaking even.
-If you lose 10 percent on an investment, how much do you need to gain back to break even?
+If you lose 10% on an investment, how much do you need to gain back to break even?

-Without thinking about it, you might answer 10 percent.
-In reality, a stock that loses 10 percent of it’s value needs to gain 11 percent in order for you to break even.
-At a 20 percent loss, you’ll need to gain back 25 percent.
+Without thinking about it, you might answer 10%.
+In reality, a stock that loses 10% of its value needs to gain 11% in order for you to break even.
+At a 20% loss, you’ll need to gain back 25%.
 And if you’ve lost half, you’ll need the stock to double just to get back to even.

 Here’s what that looks like:

 |Original Value||% Loss||$ Loss||Present Value||% to Break Even|

 So how can you know when to hold on and when to just cut your losses?
 To get a reliable answer, you’ll need to ask yourself some questions first: